azure-ai-foundry/foundry-agent-webapp/README.md

-# AI Agent Web App
+# Mazhar-AI Web App

-AI-powered web application with Entra ID authentication and Azure AI Foundry Agent Service integration.
-Deploy to Azure Container Apps with a single command.
+A secure web interface for interacting with the Mazhar-AI agent via Azure AI Foundry.

 ## Quick Start